chauncyf/leetcode/NOTE.md

 Without the property of BST, we cannot easily find the LCA by a split point.
 The idea here is to use a map to point each nodes to their parent nodes.
 1. Iterate down through the root node until p and q was found, then we have all the ancestor nodes of p & q.
 2. Add all ancestors of p into a set, and finally iterate up through ancestors of q.
-Once a ancestor of q is found in the set, it is the LCA.
+Once a ancestor of q was found in the set, it is the LCA.
 ```python
 # Definition for a binary tree node.
 # class TreeNode: